s-di-cola/swapcast/docs/src/src/Treasury.sol/contract.Treasury.md

 Allows the contract owner to withdraw a specified amount of ETH from the Treasury.

+*This function includes multiple security features:
+1. Owner-only access control via the onlyOwner modifier
+2. Reentrancy protection via the nonReentrant modifier
+3. Comprehensive input validation for both address and amount
+4. Balance verification before attempting the transfer
+5. Low-level call with success verification
+The function performs the following steps:
+1. Validates that the recipient address is not zero
+2. Validates that the withdrawal amount is not zero
+3. Checks that the requested amount does not exceed the available balance
+4. Performs the ETH transfer using a low-level call
+5. Verifies the success of the transfer
+6. Emits an OwnerWithdrawal event with details of the transaction*

+**Notes:**
-*Only callable by the owner.
-The recipient address `_to` must not be the zero address.
+- reverts: ZeroAddress If the recipient address is the zero address or the amount is zero.

-Reverts with [NotEnoughBalance](/src/Treasury.sol/contract.Treasury.md#notenoughbalance) if `_amount` exceeds the contract's balance.
+- reverts: NotEnoughBalance If the requested amount exceeds the contract's balance.

-Reverts with {WithdrawalFailed} if the ETH transfer fails.
+- reverts: WithdrawalFailed If the ETH transfer fails for any reason.

-Emits an {OwnerWithdrawal} event on successful withdrawal.*
+- emits: OwnerWithdrawal On successful withdrawal with recipient and amount.

 ```solidity